dcruzf/anfis-toolbox/README.md

 - Takagi–Sugeno–Kang (TSK) ANFIS with the classic four-layer architecture (Membership → Rules → Normalization → Consequent).
 - Regressor and classifier facades with a familiar scikit-learn style (`fit`, `predict`, `score`).
 - Trainers (Hybrid, SGD, Adam, RMSProp, PSO) decoupled from the model for easy experimentation.
-- 10+ membership function families with convenient builders, aliases, and data-driven initialization (grid, FCM, random).
+- 10+ membership function families.
+The primary public interfaces are `ANFISRegressor` and `ANFISClassifier`.
-- Thorough test coverage (100%+) across Python 3.10–3.13.
+- Thorough test coverage (100%+).

 ## 📦 Installation